Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game between the Alabama Crimson Tide (31-5) and the San Diego State Aztecs (29-6) at KFC Yum!
-Center has a projected final score of 74-69 based on our computer prediction, with Alabama securing the victory.
-Game time is at TBA on March 24.
+Friday's game features the Alabama Crimson Tide (31-5) and the San Diego State Aztecs (29-6) squaring off at KFC Yum!
+Center (on March 24) at TBA.
+This matchup, according to our computer prediction, will result in a 74-69 win for Alabama.

+According to our computer prediction, San Diego State projects to cover the 6.5-point spread in its matchup versus Alabama.
+The over/under is currently listed at 136.5, and the two teams are projected to exceed it.

 Alabama vs. San Diego State Game Info & Odds